AleBros/xamarin-docs.it-it/docs/ios/troubleshooting/mtouch-errors.md

 L'attributo `[DelegateProxy]` per il metodo in questione non è valido.

-Questo indica in genere un bug in Novell. iOS.
+Questo indica in genere un bug in Xamarin.iOS.
 Inviare un nuovo problema in [GitHub](https://github.com/xamarin/xamarin-macios/issues/new).

 <!-- 8017 is used by mmp -->